-While many of those we spoke to looked for assistance in terms of food or cash to help address their immediate needs.
-Looking to the future, many spoke of the need for assistance to help them rebuild their lives, including support to establish a small business in the form of microcredit or capital, or to provide farming tools and seeds.
+In the earlier rounds of interviews, many of those interviewed looked for assistance in terms of food or cash to help address their immediate needs.
+In later rounds, and perhaps with an eye on re-establishing their livelihoods, many spoke of the need for assistance to help them rebuild their lives, including support to establish a small business in the form of microcredit or capital, or to provide farming tools and seeds.
 Other highlighted the need for cash transfers to assist with ensuring children are equipped to go back to school.